MechanicalRabbit/DataKnots.jl/README.md

 # DataKnots.jl

-*DataKnots aspires to be a Julia library for representing and querying data, including nested and circular structures.
-DataKnots will provide integration and analytics across CSV, JSON, XML and SQL data sources with an extensible, practical and coherent algebra of query combinators.*
+*DataKnots is a Julia library for querying data with an extensible, practical and coherent algebra of query combinators.*